Erysipelas: Diagnosis

 Erysipelas is usually diagnosed by the clinician looking at the characteristic well-demarcated rash following a history of injury or recognition of one of the risk factors.

-Tests, if performed, may show a high white cell count, raised CRP or positive blood culture identifying the organism.
+Tests, if performed, may show a high white-cell count, raised CRP, or positive blood culture identifying the organism.
+Skin cultures are often negative.

-Erysipelas must be differentiated from herpes zoster, angioedema, contact dermatitis, erythema chronicum migrans of early Lyme disease, gout, septic arthritis, septic bursitis, vasculitis, allergic reaction to an insect bite, acute drug reaction, deep venous thrombosis and diffuse inflammatory carcinoma of the breast.
+Erysipelas must be differentiated from herpes zoster, angioedema, contact dermatitis, erythema chronicum migrans of early Lyme disease, gout, septic arthritis, septic bursitis, vasculitis, allergic reaction to an insect bite, acute drug reaction, deep vein thrombosis, and diffuse inflammatory carcinoma of the breast.

 Differentiating from cellulitis

-Erysipelas can be distinguished from cellulitis by two particular features; its raised advancing edge and its sharp borders.
+Erysipelas can be distinguished from cellulitis by two particular features - its raised advancing edge and its sharp borders.
 The redness in cellulitis is not raised and its border is relatively indistinct.
 Bright redness of erysipelas has been described as a third differentiating feature.

 Erysipelas does not affect subcutaneous tissue.
 It does not release pus, only serum or serous fluid.
 Subcutaneous edema may lead the physician to misdiagnose it as cellulitis.

 Treatment

-Depending on the severity, treatment involves either oral or intravenous antibiotics, using, among others, penicillins, clindamycin, or erythromycin.
-While illness symptoms resolve in a day or two, the skin may take weeks to return to normal.
+Treatment is with antibiotics; (amoxicillin/clavulanic acid, cefalexin, or cloxacillin) taken by mouth for five days, though sometimes longer.
 Because of the risk of reinfection, prophylactic antibiotics are sometimes used after resolution of the initial condition.